Jantolick/example_code/README.md

 - Rock Paper Scissors, a scheduler bot with a demo channel announcement setup and user registration system
 - Bot puppeting for channels

+Since it's a small bot made for personal use on small to medium sized channels, I tend to just spin it up with nodemon and keep basic tabs on it, committing and updating directly.

 .env file in root requires:

 - token: the Discord token for bot use